 What Does the Future Look Like?

-Neither JavaScript nor Python is going anywhere.
+Neither JavaScript nor Python development services are going anywhere.
 In fact, with the rise of AI and the continued prevalence of dynamic websites, both languages will flourish for years to come.

 JavaScript Vs Python: Who Wins?